teamdArk5/SharpHTTPServer/README.md

 # SharpHTTPServer
- This is an HTTP server implemented using sockets.
+ This is a HTTP server implemented using sockets.

 ![](./Usage.bmp)